Keyboard shortcuts

 Warning: Make sure your user account is added to the Docker group so you can run Docker commands (e.g., docker ps) without needing root privileges.

-Note: Currently, Needle is supported only on Linux.
+Note: Currently, Needle is supported on Linux and macOS.

 Installation